dxlliv/planner/docs/getting-started.md

 ## Configuration

 Customize the `config/users.json` file with your favorite editor.
-Visual Studio Code will just be fine, but you can use Notepad++ too.

 ```json
 [